fwup-home/fwup/README.md

 your `fwup.conf` file's MBR block, specify `signature = 0x01234567`.
 A third option is to use an initramfs and not worry about any of this.

-## How do I get the best performance?
+## How do I get the best performance

 In general, `fwup` writes to Flash memory in large blocks so that the update can occur quickly.
 Obviously, reducing the amount that needs to get written